 We especially love crockpot ideas that reuse and reduce waste.
 Melt down all those broken crayon bits in a slow cooker and have kids reuse them, or give them away as gifts.
 Use little Dixie cups, fun silicone baking shapes, or even empty toilet paper tubes as molds!

 - Silicone molds

 - Remove the paper wrapper from the broken crayon bits and place them in molds.

 - Set your molds in an empty slow cooker and turn the heat on high.

 - Depending on the size of your mold, check back every 20 minutes or so until all the crayon wax is melted.

 - Turn your slow cooker off and allow the wax to harden a bit before carefully removing the molds.

-- Cool crayons completely before using.
+- Cool the crayons completely before using them.